Andnog/Template-MDC-MLI/README.md

-# Cookiecutter Data Science Template with EDA Example
+# Cookiecutter Data Science with EDA and Modeling Template

 _A logical, reasonably standardized but flexible project structure for doing and sharing data science work._

 This project provides a generic template for data science projects, designed to facilitate organization and scalability.
-It includes a template of an Exploratory Data Analysis (EDA) notebook named `1.0 EDA.ipynb` in the `notebooks/` directory, offering a starting point for your data exploration and analysis.
+It includes a template for an Exploratory Data Analysis (EDA) notebook named `1.0 EDA.ipynb` in the `notebooks/` directory, offering a structured starting point for your data exploration and analysis.
+Additionally, a **Modeling notebook** (`2.0 Modeling.ipynb`) is provided to guide the process of building and evaluating machine learning models, making this template especially suited for machine learning workflows.

 **Cookiecutter Data Science (CCDS)** is a tool for setting up a data science project template that incorporates best practices.
 This template aims to help you kickstart your project with a solid foundation.